 - A User must be defined as an Administrator in order to access Security Groups and other security related controls.

 - Administrators are not subject to security rules.
 Any User that is defined as being an Administrator will be able to see all data in the account regardless of any rules that have been set, and they cannot be set to have Read-Only (ro) access.

 Any number of Security Groups can be created, and any number of Users can be added to each Group.

 Create a new Security Group by clicking the New button to the top-right of the summary table.
 All you have to do at this point is give the group a name and [Save].

 You should set up Security Groups to match your requirements.
 There should be a Security Group for each group of Users that require access to different data sets.
-So for example you may have a “Head Office Group” that has access to all of your data and then a “Sales Group” that has read only access only a selection of sales related Contracts.
+For example, you may have a “Head Office Group” that has access to all of your data and a “Sales Group” that has read only access only a selection of sales related Contracts.

 Adding Users to a Security Group